Kathy Valentine: The Go-Go's (1980–1985)

 Valentine was asked to play bass, an instrument that she had not played extensively, as a substitute for the Go-Go's bass player Margot Olavarria, who had been ill and the band decided needed to be replaced.
 She says she learned their songs over four days and rehearsed with them twice before hitting the stage on New Year's Eve 1980 at Whisky a Go Go.
 Valentine was asked to remain as a permanent member shortly thereafter.
 The Go-Go's were signed to I.R.S.
 Records in March 1981.
 "Can't Stop the World" was recorded for the Go-Go's debut album, Beauty and the Beat.

 The second album featured Valentine's previous Textones song "Vacation" as the title track and first single, after re-working the arrangement with Go-Gos' guitarist Charlotte Caffey.
 On the Go-Gos' third LP, Talk Show, Valentine also co-wrote with Caffey the hit single "Head over Heels," and played lead guitar on several songs, including the single "Turn To You", album cuts "You Thought", "Beneath The Blue Sky", and "Good For Gone".

 The band struggled with internal difficulties during the recording of Talk Show, and tried to stay together after the departure of rhythm guitarist Jane Wiedlin.
-Valentine moved to lead guitar duties, and Paula Jean Brown was hired to play bass.
+Valentine moved to rhythm guitar duties, and Paula Jean Brown was hired to play bass.
 The Go-Go's broke up in May 1985.